 Students not offered Federal Work Study may opt to seek campus-based jobs through Student Assistant positions, or community-based part time employment.
-Listings for these positions can be found at the HSU Career Center, or by making direct contact with the department or potential employer.
+Listings for these positions can be found online at the HSU Career Center website, or by making direct contact with the department or potential employer.

 How is financial aid eligibility determined? ↑

 Federal Student Aid, an office of the U.S. Department of Education, calculates how much your family is expected to contribute toward your education.
 They call this dollar figure the Expected Family Contribution (EFC).
 They determine your EFC by applying a federal formula to the information you reported on the FAFSA.